 Events & Programs

-Regular couples events, among them the Witches and Warlocks Mixer in October, the Guys and Dolls, the Valentine Mixer and the Divorce Open, provide opportunities for couples to meet and mingle over golf and dinner on Sundays.
-Stag Days for the men, and Doe Days for women, are opportunities to entertain guests with a friendly round of golf, dinner and drinks at reduced cost.
-A number of charitable pro-ams are held each year, and a full schedule of tournaments round out the calendar.
+We offer couples events once a month on Sundays with two major events, the Divorce Open and the Husband & Wife Championship.
+These events provide opportunities for couples to meet and mingle over golf and socialize after golf.
+Men’s Guest Day, and a Doe Day for women, are opportunities to entertain guests with a friendly round of golf at a reduced cost.
+A couple of charitable events are held each year, and a full schedule of tournaments round out the calendar.

-Our experienced Pro Shop staff manages the daily tee sheet masterfully to assure every member access to the golf course or you can go online to the "Back-Nine" to make your own tee times 7 days in advance.
+Our experienced Golf Shop staff manages the daily tee sheet to help arrange every member access to the golf course or you can go online to the club’s online website to make your own tee times 7 days in advance.

-The club takes pride in its participation in reciprocal programs that permit members to play other area clubs at greatly reduced cost from May through October.
+The club participates in a reciprocal program that permit members to play other area clubs at a reduced cost from May through October.

 David Carse, Assistant Golf Professional